daos-stack/daos/docs/admin/common_tasks.md

 ## Single host setup with PMEM and NVMe

 1. Check PMEM and NVMe are discovered by the system.
 Format and reset them.
 2. Check network configuration.
-Check that `ib` interfaces are active.
+Check the `fabric_iface` you want to use is active.
 3. Install `daos-server` and `daos-client` RPMs.
 4. Generate certificate files.
 5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` and adjust it based on the environment.
 E.g., `access_points`, `bdev_class`.
+6. Check that directory where the log files will be created exists.
+E.g., `control_log_file`, `log_file` field in `engines` section.
-6. Start `daos_server`.
+7. Start `daos_server`.
-7. Use `dmg config generate` to generate the config file that contains PMEM and NVMe.
+8. Use `dmg config generate` to generate the config file that contains PMEM and NVMe.
-8. Define the certificate files in the server config.
+9. Define the certificate files in the server config.
-9. Start server with the generated config file.
+10. Start server with the generated config file.
-10. Check that it's waiting for SCM format.
+11. Check that it's waiting for SCM format.
 Call dmg storage format.
-11. Create a small pool; ~500MB.
+12. Create a small pool; ~500MB.
-12. Define the certificate files in the agent config.
+13. Define the certificate files in the agent config.
-13. Start agent.
+14. Start agent.
-14. Create a POSIX container with daos command.
+15. Create a POSIX container with daos command.
-15. Mount the container with dfuse.
+16. Mount the container with dfuse.
-16. Add a large file that's less than the 500MB pool size into the container.
+17. Add a large file that's less than the 500MB pool size into the container.
-17. Call `dmg pool query` and check that the free size has declined.
+18. Call `dmg pool query` and check that the free size has declined.

 ## Multiple host setup with PMEM and NVMe